 So, the student’s knowledge of unspecified parts of the curriculum, selected at random, is assessed and turned into a number but the number does not mean anything and the information on how that number was reached for each individual student is secret!

-The student is unlikely to get a hundred percent on the test.
+The student is unlikely to get a hundred per cent on the test.
 They will answer questions and what they remember.
 A correctly prepared student will gain marks due to their exam technique.

-re student gains will be converted to grades and this is all that will be publicly available.
+The marks a student gains will be converted to grades and this is all that will be publicly available.

 So now varying degrees of number–based marks for unspecified content based upon the student knowledge and memory recall, which in turn is based on a random selection answers, are averaged together in order to achieve a mark and allocate a grade.